When & Where Questions

 Can I join in the middle of a session/season?

 Depending on team make-up, players may be added mid-season.
-Please email firstname.lastname@example.org if you missed the registration deadline.
+Please email us if you missed the registration deadline.

 Do I need an account at gotsoccer.com?

 ONLY if you’re on an outdoor IFC team.
 IFC is part of the Indiana Soccer League which requires that all players have an account on gotsoccer.com.
 Fortunately, IFC admin will update your info on gotsoccer with your IFC registration form information.
-The only thing you may need to use gotsoccer.com for is to upload your player’s birth certificate.
-You will be sent instructions via email if this is needed.
-If you don’t know how to access your account, please contact us at email@example.com.
+You’re welcome to download the gotsoccer app to see schedules and field locations and maps.
+Follow instructions here to download the app.
+If you have questions about gotsoccer, please contact us. .

 Where do I get an IFC jersey or uniform?